joanaz/WTM/README.md

 <a name="option1"></a>
 ### Option 1: Install locally using Docker
-If you are bringing a laptop and want to install everything you need locally, please see these [instructions](markdown/install-local.md) to learn how to install and use the Docker image.
+If you are bringing a laptop and want to install everything you need locally, please see these [instructions](markdown/install-local.md) to learn how to install and use the Docker image on your laptop.

 <a name="option2"></a>
 ### Option 2: Prepare a Cloud VM and install Docker on it
-If you are using a loaner Chromebook, or you prefer to work in the Cloud, please see these  [instructions](markdown/install-cloud.md) to learn how to configure a Cloud-based VM and install our Docker image on it.
+If you are using a loaner Chromebook, or prefer to work in the Cloud, please see these [instructions](markdown/install-cloud.md) to learn how to configure a Cloud-based VM and install our Docker image on it.

+The above instructions will also walk you through the mechanics of using the image.
+Please practice in advance, if you have time.

 ### Option 3: Manual install
 If you are an experienced developer and prefer not to use Docker, you may install the libraries you need [manually](markdown/install-manual.md).